 - Use clichés such as the phrase ‘unless you’ve been living under a rock…’

 - Simply recycle content you found in a Google search

-State the obvious; readers are quite capable thinking for themselvesN.B.
-Any contributor who writes ‘could of,’ ‘would of’ or ‘should of’ should be taken outside and shot.
+State the obvious; readers are quite capable of thinking for themselvesN.B.
+Any contributor who writes ‘could of,’ ‘would of,’ or ‘should of’ should be taken outside and shot.
 The word you are looking for is ‘have!’

 Back up your claims with data.
 Your article will carry more weight — and reflect well on you as an author — when you link to sources to back up your claims.
 This “data” can take the form of:

 - Industry statistics (quoted from trustworthy, reliable sources)